bartleyn/bartleyn.github.io/_projects/1_project.md

 </div>

 Ultimately, because of the limitations of this study, we figured that the methodology was worth extending -- both in terms of scale and duration -- but that the results of this audit did not really reveal anything substantial besides the differences mentioned above.
-This study is written up in Bartley et al., 2021 {% cite bartley2021auditing %}.
+This study is written up in {% cite bartley2021auditing %}.

 We also wanted to know more about the *fraction* of people that made up your feed: how often do personalized timelines observe people with category A and how often do they observe people with category B?
 Because social media is fundamentally **social** we decided to study how these platforms might shape your perception of your social environment online.

 ### Larger-Scale Audit

  We built on top of this study by running approx. 30 sock puppet accounts for ten months between 2021-2022.
-This gave us the ability to assess with some stronger degree of certainty the effects of recommender systems on **who** users get exposed to in their timelines, even when controlling for user behavior (as best as one can in a production online ecosystem)
+This gave us the ability to assess with some stronger degree of certainty the effects of recommender systems on **who** users get exposed to in their timelines, even when controlling for user behavior (as best as one can in a production online ecosystem).

+ We made each of these accounts follow the same set of users, half of whom were identified/labelled with previous research methods as pro-science and half who were labelled as anti-science.
+The goal was to have the following breakdown between accounts:

+- Some would behave randomly on the platform, ocassionally liking tweets with no preference as to their label
+    - Half of these would be assigned to the personalized timeline
+    - The other half would be assigned to the chronological timeline

+- Some would behave biased towards anti-science users
+    - Half of these would be assigned to the personalized timeline
+    - The other half would be assigned to the chronological timeline

+- Some would behave biased towards pro-science users
+    - Half of these would be assigned to the personalized timeline
+    - The other half would be assigned to the chronological timeline

+This allowed us to analyze structural differences between timelines while trying to account for the differences in user behavior.
+You can read more of the results in the paper {% cite bartley2024auditing %}.